-Unsurprisingly, the brand was also referenced in one of the latter episodes of Friends, at the point in the timeline when Rachel is pregnant with Ross’ baby.
-While brainstorm baby names, Ross suggests Ruth.
-At that point Rachel replies excitedly, ‘Yes!
+Unsurprisingly, the 20s candy was also referenced in one of the later episodes of Friends, at the point in the timeline when Rachel is pregnant with Ross’ baby.
+While brainstorming baby names, Ross suggests Ruth.
+At that point, Rachel replies excitedly, ‘Yes!
 We’re having a little baby Ruth.’

 The Company That Makes The Baby Ruth Bar

 Since 2018, the Baby Ruth Bar has been made by the Ferrara Candy Company, an American candy company based in Illinois.
-The company was founded in 2012, with the merger of Ferrara Pan Candy Company and the Minnesota based Farleys & Sathers Cady Company.
-The brand boosts ownership of some of America’s most well-known brands including Laffy Taffy, Nips, Nerds and Twizzles.
+The company was founded in 2012, with the merger of Ferrara Pan Candy Company and the Minnesota-based Farleys & Sathers Candy Company.
+The brand boosts ownership of some of America’s most well-known brands including Laffy Taffy, Nips Candy, Nerds and Twizzlers.